oracle/oracle-database-operator/docs/sidb/README.md

 - For XE database, only single replica mode (i.e. `replicas: 1`) is supported.
 - For XE database, you **cannot change** the init parameters i.e. `cpuCount, processes, sgaTarget or pgaAggregateTarget`.

+#### Free Database
+To provision new Oracle Database Free database, use the sample **[config/samples/sidb/singleinstancedatabase_free.yaml](../../config/samples/sidb/singleinstancedatabase_free.yaml)** file.
+For example:

+      kubectl apply -f singleinstancedatabase_free.yaml

+This command pulls the Free image uploaded on the [Oracle Container Registry](https://container-registry.oracle.com/).

+**NOTE:**
+- Provisioning Oracle Database Free is supported for release 23c (23.2.0) and later releases.
+- For Free database, only single replica mode (i.e. `replicas: 1`) is supported.
+- For Free database, you **cannot change** the init parameters i.e. `cpuCount, processes, sgaTarget or pgaAggregateTarget`.
+- Oracle Enterprise Manager is not supported from release 23c and later release.

 #### Additional Information
 You are required to specify the database admin password secret in the corresponding YAML file.
-The default values mentioned in the `adminPassword.secretName` fields of [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml), [singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml) and [singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml) files are `db-admin-secret`, `prebuiltdb-admin-secret`, and `xedb-admin-secret` respectively.
+The default values mentioned in the `adminPassword.secretName` fields of [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml), [singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml), [singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml) and [singleinstancedatabse_free.yaml](../../config/samples/sidb/singleinstancedatabase_free.yaml) files are `db-admin-secret`, `prebuiltdb-admin-secret`, `xedb-admin-secret` and `free-admin-secret` respectively.
 You can create these secrets manually by using the sample command mentioned in the [Template YAML](#template-yaml) section.
 Alternatively, you can create these secrets by filling the passwords in the **[singleinstancedatabase_secrets.yaml](../../config/samples/sidb/singleinstancedatabase_secrets.yaml)** file and applying it using the command below:

 ```bash
 kubectl apply -f singleinstancedatabase_secrets.yaml